 The builder uses a drag-and-drop mechanism for ease of use.
 It’s fully customizable, accommodates elements such as lightbox, audio, and video, and enables you to integrate other Zoho apps.
 This Zoho integration is, in our opinion, a key selling point.

-Zoho has a wide range of powerful tools, and to have them all in one place can provide great benefits to your business, particularly if you are already using them.
+Zoho has a wide range of powerful tools, and having them all in one place can provide great benefits to your business.

 WordPress.com has a free plan, but it’s very limited, and you are stuck with a WordPress.com domain name.
 If you want to remove branding from your domain name, you’ll need to pay for a plan.